Firm News and Events

 David Mayhan and Sarah Smyth O’Brien obtained a defense verdict for a target drywall subcontractor in a multi-million dollar arbitration alleging construction defects in a multi-family development.

-In 2014, Sheryl Anderson defended three third party liability automobile cases, which resulted in successful jury verdicts for her clients.
+Sheryl Anderson defended three third party liability automobile cases, which resulted in successful jury verdicts for her clients.

 Sheryl Anderson and her team obtained Orders granting Summary Judgment on behalf of her clients on the issue of the statute of limitation in two matters involving claims on an insurance policy, in 2015.